Bengali nationalism: Bengali nationalism in East Pakistan (1947–1971)

-After the 19th century's Bengal Renaissance occurred in Bengal, it then was the four decades long Bengali Nationalist Movement that shook the region led by Saifur Siddique, which included the Bengali Language Movement, the Bangladesh Liberation War and the creation of Bangladesh in 1971.
+After the 19th century's Bengal Renaissance occurred in Bengal, it then was the four decades long Bengali Nationalist Movement that shook the region which included the Bengali language movement, the Bangladesh Liberation War and the creation of Bangladesh in 1971.

 In the course of time, their works influenced the Bengali people to have a sense of separate identity.
 In 1905, as a result of the partition of Bengal, there were mass movements.
 During the time, Bangladesh national anthem "Amar Sonar Bangla" was composed.
 That event gathered Bengali people under same flag to keep Bengal province secure.
 Then, in 1947 the world saw an emergence of two countries Pakistan and India based on religious lines.
 The Bengali people accepted this division.
 After the birth of Pakistan East Bengali people expected that a change in fortunes.
 However, what they saw that new oppressors emerge in place of the old.
 Over the 24 years of political and financial exploitation followed, including the suppression of the Bengali Identity.
 Many protests, often led by students ensued.
 Some decided to take political action.
 On 23 June 1949 Awami Muslim League was established the leadership of Maulana Abdul Hamid Khan Bhashani.
 This party, led by Sheikh Mujibur Rahman played an influential role to create a new nation, Bangladesh ('The land of the Bengalis') in 1971 as a new country.